 To produce the study, NCES researchers analyzed the degree enrollment rates, completion rates, and employment outcomes of three student cohorts.
 Researchers compared the outcomes of first-gen students to the outcomes of students whose parents had attended or completed college.

-Parents' educational backgrounds affect two main points of the first-gen student experience: college choice and persistence, Bird writes.
+Parents' educational backgrounds affect two main points of the first-gen student experience: college choice and persistence, writes Bird.

 Nearly half of first-gen students attend community college, compared to only 25% of students with college-educated parents, according to the study.
-First-gen students are also less likely to attend a public four-year university (26%) or a private college (7%), whereas 45% of their peers chose a public four-year institution and 23% chose a private college, Bird writes.
+First-gen students are also less likely to attend a public four-year university (26%) or a private college (7%), whereas 45% of their non-first-gen peers chose a public four-year institution and 23% chose a private college, writes Bird.

 Once first-gen students are on campus, they are less likely to graduate on time.
 Only 48% of first-gen students are on track to graduate three years after enrollment, compared to about 66% of non-first-gen students.
 First-gen students are also more than twice as likely to leave school within three years (33%) than students whose parents have a bachelor's degree (14%).

-Although first-gen students might take longer to finish their degrees, they experience similar employment rates and salary outcomes as their non-first gen counterparts, Bird writes.
+Although first-gen students might take longer to finish their degrees, they experience similar employment rates and salary outcomes as their non-first gen counterparts, writes Bird.

 Since first-gen students don't have a family member to rely on for guidance, some colleges and universities are taking a proactive approach to connect students with resources and build on-campus community support.